DoorDash Driver Review: How It Works, Pay & Is It Worth It?

 If you meet the initial eligibility requirements, you’ll start by filling out an online application including your name, phone number, location, and information required to do a background and motor vehicle history check.

 Once you pass the background check, you’ll get an Activation Kit by either going into a DoorDash office for a Dasher Orientation or having the kit shipped to you.
-The kit includes an insulated bag and prepaid debit card also known as a Red Card.
+The kit includes an insulated bag and a prepaid debit card also known as a Red Card.

 The Red Card is a prepaid card loaded by DoorDash.
 You’ll use it to pay for food should you need to, but most drivers report rarely having to use it.
 You’ll mostly need it to activate your account in the DoorDash Dasher app.